akyoto/quality/README.md

 # Code quality

-Overview of the code quality of projects I'm working on.
+Overview of the code quality and [code style](STYLE.md) of projects I'm working on.

 | Package | Path | Report | Tests | Coverage |
 |---------|------|--------|-------|----------|